The predictability of oxygen and its metabolic consequences for fisheries on decadal time scales (NOAA-CPO-MAPP)

 The Fisheries and Marine Ecosystem Model Intercomparison Project (Fish-MIP)

 The goal of Fish-MIP is to bring together disparate marine ecosystem models to help better understand and project the long-term impacts of climate change on fisheries and marine ecosystems, and to use our findings to help inform policy.
 There are more than 40 international marine ecosystem modelers in the network.
-Fish-MIP has produced 2 publications, and has 2 in prep.
-Petrik is one of the Earth-system model coordinators as well as the main contact for the FEISTY model.
-Recent publications have been submitted to inform the IPCC Annual Report #6.
+Fish-MIP has produced 5 publications, and has 2 in prep.
+Petrik is one of the Earth-system model coordinators, one of co-coordinators of the global model simulations, and the main contact for the FEISTY model.
+Recent publications have been cited in the 6th Assessment Report from the UN’s Intergovernmental Panel on Climate Change (IPCC) on Climate Change 2022: Impacts, Adaptation and Vulnerability.